zerospiel/docs/docs/admin-hosted-control-planes.md

           kube-vip.io/loadbalancerIPs: "172.16.0.10"
 ```

-For more information on these parameters, see the [Template Reference](template.md).
+For more information on these parameters, see the [Template feference for vsphere](template-vsphere.md).